-With all the hype and fanfare surrounding the release of the Tesla Powerwall the average energy storage consumer could be forgiven for thinking lithium-ion batteries and Powerwall are the only game in town for solar storage, yes there are other battery manufactures and battery types, one of these is the Zinc–bromine flow battery.
+With all the hype and fanfare surrounding the release of the Tesla Powerwall the average energy storage consumer could be forgiven for thinking lithium-ion batteries and Powerwall is the only game in town for solar storage, yes there are other battery manufacturers, and battery types, one of these is the Zinc-bromine flow battery.

 - High energy density relative to lead-acid batteries.